No place for violence, 'revenge' in country: Priyanka Gandhi

 "When Shrikrishna gave sermon to Arjun during the Mahabharat war, he did not talk about revenge or anger to the great warrior on the battlefield.
 He only brought out the feelings of compassion and truth," she said.

-Sharpening her attack on the chief minister, she said, "He is wearing the dress (vastra) of an Yogi.
+Sharpening her attack on the chief minister, she said, "He is wearing the dress (vastra) of a Yogi.
 He is wearing saffron clothes.
 This bhagwa (saffron) is not yours, it belongs to 'dhaarmik' (religious), 'aadhyaatmik' (spiritual) tradition of Hindustan.
 It is a symbol of the Hindu religion.
 Uss dharma ko dhaaran kariye (imbibe that religion).
 In that religion, there is no place for anger, violence and revenge.
 This is all I have to say."

-Releasing copies of a 14-page memorandum submitted to Governor Anandiben Patel, she said there are ample proof in the document on how the police and the administration indulged in wrong doing and vandalism.
+Releasing copies of a 14-page memorandum submitted to Governor Anandiben Patel, she said there are ample proof in the document on how the police and the administration indulged in wrongdoing and vandalism.

 The memorandum claimed a total of 23 death occurred in the state in the alleged police excesses during the anti-CAA protests by people, while the UP government claims 19 deaths in clashes.